VictoriaMetrics/VictoriaMetrics/README.md

 for metrics to delete.
 After that all the time series matching the given selector are deleted.
 Storage space for the deleted time series isn't freed instantly - it is freed during subsequent merges of data files.

+It is recommended verifying which metrics will be deleted with the call to `http://<victoria-metrics-addr>:8428/api/v1/series?match[]=<timeseries_selector_for_delete>` before actually deleting the metrics.

 ### How to export time series?